joemarlo/irs-adv-r/README.md

 1. Open Rstudio.
 2. Select `File` then `New Project...`
 3. Select `Version Control` then `Git`
-4. Paste in `https://github.com/joemarlo/irs-adv-r.git`, ensure you are using R 4.2.1, and Click `Create Project`
+4. Copy `https://github.com/joemarlo/irs-adv-r.git` to your clipboard then paste it in, ensure you are using R 4.2.X, and Click `Create Project`

 If you're comfortable using command line, you may also clone the repo directly: